 Booker T. Washington

-Central Union Sunday School New Year Entertainment.
-On January 7 Christmas Tree with 3,000 presents were given to children at program who were “from the alleys and by-ways, orphans, homeless, neglected or forgotten.”
-Santa also appeared and each child received 4 gifts of “useful items” (mainly clothes.)
+January 4, 1903 – A Christmas tree with 3,000 presents was brought in and the presents were given to children of the Central Union Sunday School program who were “from the alleys and by-ways, orphans, homeless, neglected or forgotten.”
+Santa also appeared, and each child received 4 gifts of “useful items” (mainly clothes).

-Tom Ryman dies
+Captain Tom Ryman Dies

 To read more about Capt.
 Ryman and his legacy, click here.